yuburoll/Boardloaf/README.md

 ## Build Guides

 work in progress. sorry!

+You can see the images in the folder, which uploaded for build guides.
+Especially you may see how to solder the controller board, because this uses surface mounting by castelated pins.

+Images are captured with prototype version PCB, which is different from the current gerber.
+Current gerber has two "Jump when back side" jumper point on each side, to check which hand is on the position.
+You may see diode jumper on assembly image for the same role, and you don't need to jump via diodes if you jump jumpers correctly.

 This uses [qmk](https://qmk.fm/) to build the firmware.
 Copy "boardloaf" folder which is in "firmware/qmk" directory to "qmk_firmware\keyboards" folder, and build it via qmk msys.